en flag +1 214 306 68 37

 Key Aspects

-ScienceSoft combines 35 years of experience in data science, 12-year practice in supply chain software development, and 11 years of expertise in designing and building image analysis systems to introduce robust inventory counting solutions powered with computer vision.
+ScienceSoft combines 35 years of experience in data science, 12-year practice in supply chain software development, and 11 years of expertise in designing and building image analysis systems to introduce robust inventory counting software powered with computer vision.

 Computer Vision for Inventory Counting - ScienceSoft